alchemy-fr/Phraseanet-Docs/en/User/Guide/Import.rst

 .. topic:: The essential

-    Relying on a :term:`HTML5` technology, the upload interface is accessible in Production via a a link located in title bar of the Phraseanet menu.
-Upload is an interface dedicated to adding media towards collections on which the user has adding rights.
+    Relying on a :term:`HTML5` technology, the Upload interface is accessible in Production via a link located in Phraseanet menu bar.

+    Upload is an interface dedicated to media addition towards collections on which users have adding rights.

 .. image:: ../../images/Upload-zones.jpg
     :align: center

 .. note::

-    For browsers that don't have the full HTML5 support, a display mode lying on the Adobe plug-in `FlashPlayer <http://get.adobe.com/fr/flashplayer/>`_ is
+    For browsers that don't have the full HTML5 support, a display mode relying on Adobe plug-in `FlashPlayer <http://get.adobe.com/fr/flashplayer/>`_ is
     available.

 .. image:: ../../images/Upload-Version-Flash.jpg
     :align: center

 Click on the link **Use the Flash uploader** to use this mode.
-This Flash mode offers a downgraded display mode.
-It does not allow to access all the features developed with the HTML5 technology.
+This mode is a downgraded mode.
+It does not allow to access all the features developed with HTML5 technologies.

 Add media
 ---------

-Click on Upload in the :doc:`menu <General>` Phraseanet to start the interface in an overlay window.
+Click on the **Upload** link in the :doc:`Phraseanet menu bar <General>` to prime the upload interface in an overlay window.

 Select files
 ************

 * Click on **Select files** (1).
 The file browser starts.
-* Select the files to integrate by browsing through directories, then click on Open.
+* Select the files to integrate by browsing through directories of your computer, then click on **Open**.

 The selected files appear in the left side of the Upload interface (2).